deepakajaylinux/testpage/docs/source/ubuntucompiler.rst

 Installation
 --------------

-This is a noticeable process to install Ubuntu compiler module under Cleopatra by just using the command given below,
+This is a noticeable process to install Ubuntu compiler module under ptconfigure by just using the command given below,

 .. code-block:: bash

-  		cleopatra Ubuntu-compiler install
+  		ptconfigure Ubuntu-compiler install

 After giving the command, the Ubuntu compiler will be installed with new updates.